Pete Nice: Business ventures

 Nash made the move from the music business to devoting his time to baseball history.
 He owned a memorabilia shop in Cooperstown, New York.
 In 2003, he published his first book, Baseball Legends of Brooklyn's Green-Wood Cemetery, under his real name.
 He has also been working to secure some property for an official grave site of Negro league players.
 His younger brother Brian was the Head Men's Basketball Coach at St. Francis College in Brooklyn Heights.

-In early 2008, Nash opened McGreevy's 3rd Base Bar (named in honor of legendary Boston publican Michael T. "Nuf Ced" McGreevy's establishment), a sports bar in Boston with Dropkick Murphys' band member Ken Casey.
+In early 2008, Nash opened McGreevy's 3rd Base Bar (named in honor of Boston publican Michael T. "Nuf Ced" McGreevy's establishment), a sports bar in Boston with Dropkick Murphys' band member Ken Casey.
 The bar was named Best Sports Bar In Boston by Citysearch in 2009.
 Due to the COVID-19 pandemic the bar permanently closed in August 2020.

 Legal issues

-Commencing in 2007 and concluding in 2009, Nash was involved in litigation with an auction house relating to the authenticity of baseball memorabilia he consigned for sale.
+Commencing in 2007 and concluding in 2009, Nash was involved in a legal battle with baseball card dealer Rob Lifson relating to the authenticity of baseball memorabilia he consigned for sale.
 When deposed under oath, Nash invoked the Fifth Amendment dozens of times in response to questions about the origins of specific pieces of memorabilia.
-The court found in favor of the auction house owner, and Nash signed a court order in which he admitted to having committed fraud.
-In 2010, Nash accused baseball collector Barry Halper of knowingly selling fake memorabilia, comparing Halper to Bernie Madoff.
-He also accused Rob Lifson, who sued him for debts of over $1 million, of committing thefts in his youth.
+The court found in favor of Lifson, and Nash signed a court order in which he admitted to having committed fraud.

 On July 1, 2014, after having pleaded guilty to misdemeanor tax fraud, Nash was sentenced in Albany County court for not paying taxes from 2009 through 2011.
 As a result, Nash paid $13,101 to the state in back taxes, penalties and interest.